Working without sitting in a cramped position - the ideal desk workplace lamp

-DIn many cases, nature has succeeded quite well in allowing the creatures on this planet to cope more or less.
-Bats for example have a clever echolocation system to guide them across distances of up to 300 metres ahead.
+In many cases, nature has managed things rather well to allow the creatures on this planet to cope more or less.
+Bats for example have a clever echolocation system, which guides them across distances of up to 300 metres ahead.
 Moles live underground, are blind and deaf.
 But they have two nostrils for smelling in stereo, and so they sniff out both food and danger.
 The most important sensory organ in humans is the eyes, with around 80% of sensory impressions being perceived visually.

 But what happens when the desk lamp fails to comply with the requirements for modern office workplaces?
 It may be too bright or too dark, it may generate shadows or reflections.
 As a result, we tend to screw our eyes up, push pieces of paper back and forth to find some position in which we can more-or-less read them, start adjusting the computer screen or – even worse – twist our necks and end up sitting in an awkward position.

 A clever desk lighting system reduces constrained posture

 To avoid constrained posture and make desk work as pleasant as possible for the eyes, the back, the spinal column and the neck, some smart people have been giving lots of thought to the whole problem and developed a clever desk lighting system.
 It generates a homogeneous, extensive working light with an illuminance that can be adapted to the specific task in hand.
 Special reflectors permit glare-free working.
 The lamps provide a good contrast between the computer screen and the surroundings, resulting in fatigue-free, back-friendly working.